-Cantonment Pena Colorada, Texas was built on Peña Colorada Creek near a large spring and beneath a high bluff called Peña Colorada (Spanish for “red rock”).
-The post was established in 1879 as a means of preventing Indian raids into Mexico.
-The creek, spring, and the army post were named for the high bluffs, which were also called Rainbow Cliffs.
-The year-round spring long provided fresh water to the Comanche and other nomadic native peoples, serving as a stop on the Comanche Trail.
+Cantonment Pena Colorada, Texas, was built on Peña Colorada Creek near a large spring and beneath a high bluff called Peña Colorada (Spanish for “red rock”).
+The post was established in 1879 to prevent Indian raids into Mexico.
+The creek, spring, and army post were named for the high bluffs, also called Rainbow Cliffs.
+The year-round spring provided fresh water to the Comanche and other nomadic native peoples, serving as a stop on the Comanche Trail.

 Under Colonel Benjamin Grierson, Commander of the District of the Pecos, headquartered at Fort Concho, troops attached to the 10th Cavalry and the 25th Infantry arrived at Rainbow cliffs (Pena Colorado) in August 1879.

 In 1860 the United States Secretary of War under President James Buchanan directed Lieutenant Colonel Robert E. Lee, commanding officer of the Department of Texas, to plan a military road connecting Fort Clark to Fort Davis.
 The implementation of these plans was delayed by 19 years.

 The mission was to protect and improve regional military communication, control the strategic water supply, and support the development of the Southern Pacific Railway.
 The location was not fortified; its official military designation was Cantonment Pena Colorada.
 The abundant spring had been a significant landmark on the Comanche Trail, where annual raiding parties watered their war ponies before riding south the plunder isolated villages in Northern Mexico.